MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 When developing a new version of an extension, be aware of the following restrictions to avoid schema synchronization errors that prevent you from publishing the new version:

 - Do not delete existing keys.
-- Do not add or remove fields, change the order of fields, or change properties of existing keys.
+- Do not add or remove fields, nor change their order.
+- Do not change properties of existing keys.
 - Do not add additional unique keys.
+- Do not add additional clustered keys.
+- Do not add keys that are fields of the base table.

 ## See Also